Giveth/giveth-wiki/wiki/documentation/future.md

 ![Overtime Balance](../images/future/analytics-overtime.svg)

-<a name="fig-fiat-donation">Example of overtime balance graph.</a> The data are taken from Giveth budget.
+<a name="fig-analytics-overtime">Example of overtime balance graph.</a> The data are taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).
 Note that it does not reflect the well the actual value spent as Ether was 60 times lower before March 2017.

 ![Monthly Spending](../images/future/analytics-monthly-spending.svg)

-<a name="fig-fiat-donation">Example of monthly spending breakdown.</a> The data are taken from Giveth budget.
-Note that it does not reflect the well the actual value spent as Ether was 60 times lower before March 2017.
+<a name="fig-analytics-monthly-spending">Example of monthly spending breakdown.</a> The data are taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).

-## DAC Governance
+## <a name="future-dac-governance">DAC Governance</a>

+In the MVP there is one Delegate per DAC who is the owner and the only person that can delegate Money.

-## Campaign governance
+## Campaign Governance

 ## Delegating from DAC to DAC

 ## Multiple Wallets

+## Wallet Recovery Phrase

 ## Giver Portfolio